-ABE offers daily nonstop flights to fourteen leisure and business destinations around the world aboard Allegiant, American, Delta and United Airlines.
-These nonstop destinations include: Atlanta, Charlotte, Chicago, Detroit, Fort Lauderdale, Myrtle Beach, Nashville, Newark, Orlando Sanford, Philadelphia, Punta Gorda, Sarasota, Savannah/Hiltonhead and St. Pete-Clearwater.
+ABE offers daily nonstop flights to fifteen leisure and business destinations around the world aboard Allegiant, American, Delta and United Airlines.
+These nonstop destinations include: Atlanta, Charlotte, Chicago Midway, Chicago O’hare, Detroit, Fort Lauderdale, Myrtle Beach, Nashville, Newark, Orlando Sanford, Philadelphia, Punta Gorda, Sarasota, Savannah/Hiltonhead and St. Pete-Clearwater.

 Our vision is to be the best regional airport system in North America by providing an unmatched experience for passengers as they travel through our terminals to board their flights.
 ABE gives passengers the ability to fly closer to home with their neighborhood airport by avoiding the need to travel to other major hub airports.

 In 1946, the Lehigh Airport Authority became the first airport Authority in the Commonwealth of Pennsylvania by the Cities of Allentown and Bethlehem (Lehigh County).

 Just two years later, The City of Easton and Northampton County joined the Authority creating the Lehigh-Northampton Airport Authority (LNAA).

 Owner and operator of Lehigh Valley International Airport (ABE) since 1948, the Airport Authority acquired Queen City Airport (XLL) in (Allentown) and Braden Airpark (N43) (Forks Township) in 2000 which officially formed the current Lehigh Valley Airport System.